LIHUA919/LIHUA919.github.io/_pages/about.md

 ---

 I am looking for a fall 2025 PhD position.
 I majored in Automation&Control at [Shandong University of Science and Technology](https://www.sdust.edu.cn/) for my undergraduate degree form 2019 to 2023, advised by [Prof. Xinyan HU]() from [College of Electrical Engineering and Automation](https://xindian.sdust.edu.cn/).
 I have received my Bachelor of Engineering degree in June 2023.
-My research interest includes **computer vision, Gen AI, LLMs,diffusion models and etc**.
+My research interest includes **LLMs, LLM-Agent, VLMs, machine learning and etc**.

 You can find my CV here:[Lihua LIU's Curriculum Vitae](../assets/CV.pdf).